Newsletter Sign-up

 These photo’s are taken in my front garden where there is an abundance of lavender growing.
 I keep meaning to pick it and dry it.
 The dresses in the images are both from Cos.
 They are definitely my go-to dresses for summer ’23.
 I bought the black and green.
 Something that I don’t usually do.
 I even pondered the royal blue too but thankfully it sold out before I could buy that too.

-I don’t usually buy the same garment in different colours because I end up favouring one and never wearing the other.
+I don’t usually buy the same garment in different colours because I favour one and never wear the other.
 However, this dress was everything I wanted for summer.
-It’s loose and billowy but still has some structure to it with the vast poplin skirt.
+It’s loose and billowy but still has some structure with the vast poplin skirt.
 It’s 100% cotton with jersey fabric on top.
-I like that Cos do a selection of easy to wear pieces in natural fibres.
+I like that Cos offers a selection of easy-to-wear pieces in natural fibres.
 They also have a dedicated resell website if you are looking for secondhand Cos pieces.

 About Me